 Arbitrage betting is a strategy used to lock in a profit by making sports wagers with different bookmakers.
 Also known as “sure bets”, arbitrage bets exploit the small differences in bookmakers’ odds across multiple betting sites.

-You can find potential arbitrage opportunities if you do your research and open multiple betting accounts.
+You can find potential arbing opportunities if you do your research and open multiple betting accounts.
 For savvy sports betting experts, it’s a risk-free approach to gambling.

 Arbitrage betting is 100-percent legal and you can make a profit if you do your research.
 You’ll need to open multiple betting accounts and find the right online sports betting markets.
 But over the long term, “arbing” is a great way of securing returns regardless of the results.

 Bet sites often disagree on how a game or match should be priced up.
 This is where arbitrage bettors can make an easy profit.
 The most successful gamblers can find arbitrages across many different bookmakers.
 Oftentimes, they might have minimal knowledge of the sport.

 Arbitrage betting is a little similar to hedge betting or matched betting.
 In matched betting, you use a free bet on a sporting event and place money on the opposite result.
 Whichever result comes in, you are guaranteed a return.

 In hedge betting, you place an original wager at high odds.
 You can then insure the result by placing a second bet on the other team when the game is underway.
 Whoever wins, you are guaranteed a profit.